 Digistore24 provides almost exclusively digital products on its platform for vendors to sell and for affiliates to promote.
 The special thing about this network is that virtually everyone is allowed to market their own digital products here, including online courses, coaching, etc.

 When you sign up as an affiliate on Digistore24, you can promote any product listed there via the marketplace.
 Some vendors also approve you directly so you can start promoting the product or service immediately.
 You have a variety of categories to choose from and filter the results.

-RAIDBOXES also offers its own in-house affiliate program where you can earn money as an affiliate by promoting hosting plans via affiliate marketing.
+Also offers of course Raidboxes offers its own in-house Partner Program, with which you can earn money as an affiliate by promoting hosting plans via affiliate marketing.